Mdlalose4life/alx-higher_level_programming/0x02-python-import_modules/README.md

 ##
 * 8. A Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode:
 ##
-* 9. A program that prints the alphabet in uppercase, followed by a new line.
+* 9. A program that prints the alphabet in uppercase, followed by a new line